 Tony Karbo comes has over twenty years of experience as a scholar-practitioner working in peacebuilding; conflict resolution; governance and development; gender; women’s empowerment; capacity building and dialogue facilitation.

-Before joining CCR, Tony served as Director of the Karamoja Cluster Project at the UPEACE Africa Programme in Kampala, Uganda, for the Institute of Multi-Track Diplomacy (IMTD).
+Before joining the N’Zarama Centre for Peacebuilding Tony served as Director of the Karamoja Cluster Project at the UPEACE Africa Programme in Kampala, Uganda, for the Institute of Multi-Track Diplomacy (IMTD).

 He has also worked as a consultant for UNESCO, UNDP and the Carter Center, among others; and has served as a faculty member in universities in Ethiopia, the US, and Zimbabwe.

 He has written extensively on peacebuilding, development, and conflict resolution, and contributed to journals such as African Renaissance, Africa Peace and Conflict Journal, and International Journal of Peace and Development Studies.

 Tony holds a M.S. and a Ph.D in Conflict Analysis and Resolution from George Mason University in Virginia, in the US, and a B.Sc in Agricultural Economics from the Odessa Institute of Agricultural Sciences.